-Perfect Writer deletes the previous word and moves the cursor and remaining
+Perfect Writer deletes the previous word and moves the cursor and remaining portion of the line to the left.

 DELETE NEXT CHARACTER

 Deletes the next character after the cursor, moving the remaining characters on the line one space to the left.
 To delete a character, position the cursor before the character to be deleted.
 Type the DELETE NEXT CHARACTER command: